-To borrow a PLUS loan, the parent must not have adverse credit.
+To borrow a PLUS loan, the parent must not have adverse credit (see adverse credit definition below).

 GRADUATE PLUS LOAN

 For graduate and professional students only, students may borrow under GRAD PLUS program eligibility criteria and other federal guidelines.

 To borrow a GRADUATE PLUS loan, the borrower must not have adverse credit.